What Is the Defense Production Act?

 Presidents Trump and Biden have turned to the Defense Production Act to procure critical medical supplies during the coronavirus pandemic.
 What does the law do?

-President Donald J. Trump has invoked the Defense Production Act (DPA) in response to the pandemic of a new coronavirus disease, COVID-19.
+Presidents Donald Trump and Joe Biden both invoked the Defense Production Act (DPA) in response to the COVID-19 pandemic.
 The Cold War–era law gives the president significant emergency authority to control domestic industries.
-Though Trump has used the law to crack down on hoarding, limit exports of medical goods, and increase production of critical supplies.
+Trump used the law to crack down on hoarding, limit exports of medical goods, and increase production of critical supplies.
 Biden has used it to speed up vaccination and testing efforts.

-What were the origins of the Defense Production Act?
+What are the origins of the Defense Production Act?

-Passed in September 1950 at the start of the Korean War, the DPA was modelled on the War Powers Acts of 1941 and 1942, which gave President Franklin Delano Roosevelt sweeping authority [PDF] to control the domestic economy during World War II.
-The original DPA gave the president a broad set of powers including the ability to set wages and prices as well as ration consumer goods, though not all of these powers have been renewed.
+Passed in September 1950 at the start of the Korean War, the DPA was modeled on the War Powers Acts of 1941 and 1942, which gave President Franklin D. Roosevelt sweeping authority [PDF] to control the domestic economy during World War II.
+The original DPA gave the president a broad set of powers, including the ability to set wages and prices, as well as ration consumer goods, though not all of these powers have been renewed.
 The law has been continually reauthorized by Congress, most recently in the John S. McCain National Defense Authorization Act of 2019.
 It is set to expire in 2025.